 Napa County is committed to providing full support to the Napa Valley Transit Authority (NVTA) as it endeavors to enhance access to transportation options for our residents.
-In line with this commitment, the County will support efforts to implement the Bipartisan Infrastructure Law, and the Inflation Reduction Act of 2022, as well as efforts by the Metropolitan Transportation Commission to enact legislation enabling the Commission to propose ballot measures.
+In line with this commitment, the county will support efforts to implement the Bipartisan Infrastructure Law and the Inflation Reduction Act of 2022.
 Additionally, as mentioned in Public Protection - Disaster Mitigation & Recovery, Napa County will advocate for the streamlining of the FEMA reimbursement and appeals processes, supporting NVTA's parallel efforts.